wnda/web-animations-api-shiv/README.md

 Of course, the official polyfill does *a lot* more to bring the full WAAPI to older browsers, and I do not have any illusions about my little hack here: this lib will be insufficient for *many* people.
 It doesn't bring animation events or anything cool like that to older browsers; this shiv is simply about enabling developers like myself to use the Web Animations API to dynamically create optimised animations in browsers other than the latest versions of Chrome/Firefox.

 ## Why do we need an unofficial 'shiv'?
+GSAP is, to this day, hard to beat in terms of performance.
+Maybe in Chrome Web Animations/CSS Animations might have the upper hand, but not by much.
+GSAP works well everywhere.
+So, 'need' is already the wrong question.
+Next to GSAP, not only this shiv, but also the Web Animations API itself can appear to be without purpose.

+The right question is perhaps 'what is the purpose of this shiv?'
+Well, maybe you don't like GSAP.
+Maybe you don't want to add a third-party library, but you're happy to polyfill something native to modern browsers.
+Or maybe you just like the syntax and have simple requirements.

-[web-animations-js](https://github.com/web-animations/web-animations-js) is *massive*.
-GSAP is not exactly slimline tonic either, but to this day, it's hard to beat in terms of performance.
-The Web Animations API has landed in the most recent Chrome and Firefox browsers, and I thought it would be nice to use modern DOM APIs without worrying about the enormity and reputed slowness of the polyfill or about additional APIs/libraries in general.
+The Web Animations API has landed in the most recent Chrome and Firefox browsers, but the polyfill, [web-animations-js](https://github.com/web-animations/web-animations-js) is *massive*.
+I thought it would be nice to use modern DOM APIs without worrying about the enormity (and reputed slowness) of the polyfill.
+I also wondered if it could be done using the approach I have used, so you might call this shiv a proof-of-concept.

 You might say that my writing this code was a 'you might not need GSAP/Velocity' moment.
-Navigating to that repository, you can't exactly just *grab and go*.
-I wanted to offer an alternative to change all of that.
-Something which would be simple and elegant (if terse/untestable/nausea-inspiring-to-many-developers) by comparison.

 ## How does it work then?
 The key to the official Web Animations API is that it's basically a means to programmatically create that which was previously confined to the more or less static realm of CSS.
 CSS gets a lot of stick.
 I've always found it to be extremely useful and even powerful, but for most developers it's just an untestable and therefore unstable/unfriendly aspect to front-end development.